lilGym: Natural Language Visual Reasoning with Reinforcement Learning: Introduction

 \section{Introduction}

 The ability to reason about natural language has the potential to transform how reinforcement learning (RL) is used to train grounded agents.
 Language provides an expressive and accessible conduit for task specification, enabling agents to address a broad set of tasks, rather than to learn single-behavior policies.
 At the same time, RL is a promising framework to study core grounded language learning problems within interactive environments.

 Prerequisite to realizing this potential are expressive benchmark environments, as has been instrumental for progress in RL more broadly.
 However, natural language poses unique challenges to building such benchmarks.
 Beyond the design of the environment itself, which must support rich linguistic reasoning, accurate reward computation requires resolving language semantics.
-Existing approaches adopt different strategies to address this issue, most often by using synthetic language~\citep[e.g.,][]{DBLP:conf/ijcai/CoteKYKBFMHAATT18,CoReyes2019:language-meta-rl}.
-While these approaches open new research avenues, their simplification of the language problem limits their relevance to the complexities of human language.
+Existing approaches adopt different strategies to address this issue, most often by using synthetic language~\citep[e.g.,][]{DBLP:conf/ijcai/CoteKYKBFMHAATT18,CoReyes2019:language-meta-rl}, or by removing the language problem from reward computation by restricting to a single goal state~\cite[e.g.,][]{Anderson:18r2r,chen2019touchdown}.
+While these approaches open new research avenues, both have significant drawbacks.
+The simplifications of synthetic language limit the relevance of methods and results to the complexities of human language.
+Single-goal formulations forgo or restrict language's ability to efficiently abstract over many possible solutions, a core argument for its potential to RL.

-We present \shortname,\footnote{\shortname stands for \longname.} an RL benchmark where an agent manipulates a visual environment by adding and removing objects conditioned on a natural language statement.
+We present \shortname, an RL benchmark where an agent manipulates a visual environment by adding and removing objects conditioned on a natural language statement.
 The agent's goal is to modify the environment so that a given statement will have a pre-specified truth-value with regard to the environment (i.e., the constraints specified in the language are either satisfied or violated). \autoref{fig:main} illustrates the scenario. \shortname includes highly-compositional and semantically-diverse natural language statements and visual environments from the Natural Language for Visual Reasoning (\nlvr) corpus~\citep{suhr2017corpus}, that combine with a configurable environment backbone to create thousands of Markov Decision Processes (MDP) of varying complexity.